 Want to shop around and explore the possibilities without too much work?
 Us this link from USNews on the Best Cars for towing.
 Also check out the potential pop up campers and their respective weights below.

-Here's A Snapshot Of Some Of The Most Popular Vehicles And What They Can Tow.
+The Most Popular Vehicles And What They Can Tow.

 1,000 to 1,200 lbs.
 Towing-Capacity